SF-Prog/SF-Prog/README.md

 I carry a lifelong passion to create and build since childhood.
 Nowadays, I enjoy implementing remarkable products for clients, by leveraging the most suitable technologies and robust architectural solutions.
 My journey as a developer has been fuelled by an unwavering curiosity, commitment to innovation, and pursuit of excellence.
 Always felt inspired by translating ideas into effective solutions.

-- 🛎️ For the last 6 years, I'd been focused on learning clean code fundamentals, architectural overview and time management.
+- 🛎️ For the last 6 years, my focus was to learn clean code fundamentals, architectural overview and time management.
 Worked on a variety of projects including MVP developments, blockchain implementations (mostly on Solana's network), corporate microservices creation and mantainance (carrying loads of business logic), technical documentation and SCRUM compliance.

 - 📚 I’m constantly learning, usually my favourite topics are blockchain related and new emerging technologies.